This isn’t just about learning to code.

 I had a stream of recruiters after me from the content on my CV, and when I started a job I found myself really well prepared, not just technically but also in terms of good practices, from Git to coding standards to scrum.Read more

-Our 16 week Full Stack Track programme costs £8000 per student
+The 16 week Full Stack Track costs £8000 per student

 Need help with funding?

-We want to make the course available to all, so we offer interest free deferred payment to all UK and EU citizens.
+We offer interest free deferred payment to all UK and EU citizens.